Azure/iot-operations-sdks/doc/README.md

 1. A set of primitives, designed to assist customers in creating applications built on the fundamental protocol implementations, **Commands** and **Telemetry**.

-1. A s**ession client**, that augments the MQTT client, adding reconnection and authentication to provide a seemless connectivity experience.
+1. A **Session Client**, that augments the MQTT client, adding reconnection and authentication to provide a seemless connectivity experience.

 1. A set of clients implementing integration with **Azure IoT Operations services** such as **State Store**, **Leader Election**, **Leased Lock**, and **Schema Registry**.

-1. The Protocol Compiler allows clients and servers to communicate via a schema contract.
-Describe the communication (Telemetry, RPC and serialization) using DTDL, then generate a set of client libraries and server library stubs across a set of popular programming languages.
+1. The **Protocol Compiler** allows clients and servers to communicate via a schema contract.
+First describe the communication (using **Telemetry** and **Commands**) with DTDL, then generate a set of client libraries and server library stubs across the supported programming languages.

 ## Applications types